 The directional comparison logic is configured as a hybrid scheme and is used to determine whether the fault is internal or external to the protected transmission line.
-For internal faults, a permissive trip signal will be issued and the phase selection circuitry will then initiate tripping of the faulted phase for single-line-to-ground faults or all three phases for multi-phase faults.
+For internal faults, a trip signal will be issued and the phase selection circuitry will then allow the faulted phase or phases to be tripped (depending on the type of fault that has occurred).

 Under normal conditions (infeed at all terminals of the transmission line that is sufficient to operate the tripping functions) a hybrid scheme operates exactly like a permissive overreaching transferred tripping scheme.
-For internal faults, one or more of the tripping functions at each terminal of the line will detect the fault and will permit keying of the appropriate transmitter or transmitters (described later) as identified by the fault type.
-Receipt of the phase-identified trip signal and operation of one or more of the tripping functions will produce a permissive trip output at each terminal of the line.
-Phase selection logic (described later) will then initiate tripping of the appropriate phase(s).
-If, for an internal fault, the infeed at one or more of the terminals is insufficient to operate at least one of the tripping functions, then a permissive tripping scheme would not operate because it is necessary for the fault to be detected at all terminals of the line.
-A hybrid scheme uses blocking functions along with additional logic to overcome this deficiency by allowing the trip signal received from a strong terminal to be echoed (repeated) at the weak terminals and so allow the strong terminals of the line to be tripped.
+For internal faults, one or more of the tripping functions at each terminal of the line will detect the fault and key their respective transmitter to the trip frequency.
+Receipt of the trip frequency and operation of one or more of the tripping functions will allow tripping to be initiated at each terminal of the line.
+Tripping will not be initiated for external faults because the tripping functions at least one of the terminals of the line will not see the fault hence tripping will be blocked at all terminals.
+If, for an internal fault, the infeed at one or more of the terminals is insufficient to operate at least one of the tripping functions, then a permissive tripping scheme will not operate because it is necessary for the fault to be detected at all terminals of the line.
+A hybrid scheme uses blocking functions along with some additional logic to overcome this deficiency by allowing the trip signal received from a strong terminal to be echoed (repeated) at the weak terminals and so allow the strong terminals of the line to be tripped.
 The weak terminals may then be tripped by weak infeed circuitry to be described later.
 The signal can be repeated at the weak terminals only if the blocking functions have not operated; i.e., the signal will be repeated for internal faults only.
 For external faults, one or more of the blocking functions will operate to block the repeat of the signal thus tripping will be blocked at all terminals of the line.

-Figure 1-5, (Sh.
-1 of 0179C7549) shows the directional comparison logic for the PLS hybrid scheme.
+Figure SD-5 shows the directional comparison logic for the PLS hybrid scheme.
 The following functions are used in the scheme:

+Permissive Tripping

+NDD - negative sequence distance

+NT & IT - negative sequence directional and overcurrent

+PDX - positive sequence distance

+Blocking

+PDB - positive sequence distance unit

+NB & IB - negative sequence directional and overcurrent

+Direct Tripping PD1

+PD1 - positive sequence distance unit (Zone 1) - positive sequence distance unit (Pilot Trip)

-Permis ssive Tripping NDD NT & IT - negative sequence distance negative sequence directional and overcurrent Block ing PDB NB & IB positive sequence distance negative sequence directional and overcurrent Direct Tripping PD1 PDT ND IDT ITOC - - positive sequence distance positive sequence distance negative sequence distance zero sequence overcurrent with positive sequence restraint time overcurrent backup (zero sequence with positive sequence restraint)
+NDD - negative sequence distance ND - negative sequence distance restraint sequence restraint)

+IDT - zero sequence overcurrent with positive sequence

+ITOC - time overcurrent backup (zero sequence with positive

-For an internal fault, one or more of the tripping functions will operate and apply one of the inputs to the comparer AND16 and to produce a permissive keying output via OR10, AND15, and OR18.
-Receipt of a trip signal at CC1 or CC2 will apply another of the inputs to the comparer while the NOT input will be absent because the blocking functions will not have operated for this internal fault.
-A trip permission output will then be produced via AND16, OR14, TL1, OR15, AND17 and OR16.
+For an internal fault, one or more of the tripping functions will operate and apply one of the inputs to the comparer AND16 and key the permissive transmitter via OR10, AND15, OR18 and OR28.
+Receipt of the trip signal at CC1 will apply another of the inputs to the comparer while the NOT input will be absent because the blocking functions will not have operated, or will be prevented from operating, for this internal fault.
+A trip permission output will then be produced via AND16, OR14, TL1, OR15 and AND17.